cs123tas/labs/lab11/README.md

 We can now calculate both the percentage of light reflected off of a surface and the direction that light will travel when transmitted through the surface.
 This is everything we need to know to simulate a glassy surface!
 Almost :)

 One last important note: we weren’t entirely honest earlier when we said there’s a single index of refraction for a material.
-The index of refraction varies based on the wavelength of the light incident to the surface. **This will only be relevant in the real-time implementation option.
-For the raytraced implementation, we will assume the index of refraction is independent of the wavelength of light.**
+The index of refraction varies based on the wavelength of the light incident to the surface.

 ## Simulating metal
 We’ve already seen how to simulate smooth, plasticky surfaces using the Phong model, but what if we want to simulate shiny surfaces that aren’t so smooth?